-Consisting of 2 executive members, the Executive Committee is authorized to control and oversee the Company's businesses in line with the assignments given by the Board of Directors.
+consisted of the 3 executive members, the Executive Committee is authorized to control and oversee the Company's businesses in line with the assignments given by the Board of Directors.
 As well, the Committee is required to directly report its performance to the Board of Directors.